Le0xFF/VoidLinuxInstaller/README.md

 With this script, the `@snapshots` subvolume will be created, but not the `/.snapshots` folder.
 This is done to avoid stupid snapper issues when trying to create a configuration for `/`.

-So after installing `snapper` from Void Linux's repositories, you have to delete the subvolume that it will automatically create, then create the `/.snapshots` folder and then uncomment the relative line from `/etc/fstab`:
+So after installing `snapper` from Void Linux's repositories and after [creating a configuration for `/`](https://wiki.archlinux.org/title/Snapper#Creating_a_new_configuration), you have to delete the subvolume that snapper will automatically create.
+After that create the `/.snapshots` folder and then uncomment the relative line from `/etc/fstab`:

 ``` bash
 # run these commands as root